Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Tallahassee Marijuana Trafficking Defense Lawyer

-Drug trafficking charges should be taken seriously.
-They often can result in lengthy jail sentences, expensive fines or both.
-If you have been charged with trafficking in cannabis in Leon County, it is important to hire an experienced attorney at Pumphrey Law who will help you achieve the best possible outcome of your case.
+Drug trafficking charges can often result in lengthy jail sentences, expensive fines, or both.
+If you have been charged with trafficking in cannabis in Leon County, it is important to hire an experienced attorney.
+Pumphrey Law Firm will help you achieve the best possible outcome of your case.

-The attorneys at Pumphrey Law are knowledgeable about Florida cannabis trafficking laws and will attempt to find a defense or other circumstances to reduce your charges or have them dismissed.
-They are passionate about representing clients, and they will work to ensure you have a strong defense against the charges.
+The attorneys at Pumphrey Law are knowledgeable about Florida cannabis trafficking laws and can provide help to try and reduce your charges or have them dismissed completely.

 Pumphrey Law represents clients in Leon County and the surrounding areas of Florida’s Second Judicial Circuit including Wakulla County, Gadsden County, Liberty County and Jefferson County, plus the cities of Crawfordville, Quincy, Bristol and Monticello.
 Call (850) 681-7777 to schedule a free case evaluation.